.avif)

 Fly.io runs applications on its global edge network, with data centers in over 30 regions across North America, Europe, Asia, and more.
 You can deploy apps close to your users for better latency.
 Specific regions can be selected per deployment.

-- Test pricing changes before you commit: With Orb Simulations, you can test with pricing logic using actual product usage data.
+- Test pricing changes before you commit: With Orb Simulations, you can test pricing models using historical usage data.
 Run parallel pricing scenarios, forecast revenue impact, and compare performance, all without deploying code changes.

-- Define pricing with clarity: With Orb’s SQL-based pricing editor, business and product teams can define billing logic based on any usage event, whether that’s compute hours, API calls, or outbound data.
+- Define pricing with ease: With Orb SQL Editor and visual editor, business and product teams can define billable metrics based on any usage event, whether that’s compute hours, API calls, or outbound data.
 No hardcoded logic.
 No reliance on dev time.

 - Stay agile with version control and rollout tools: Orb helps you manage pricing like a product.
 Whether you're introducing a new tier or revising how you charge for storage, Orb makes it simple to test, iterate, and ship changes safely.

-If you want to launch pricing models like Fly.io, Orb helps you do it without complex engineering.
-Explore Orb’s flexible pricing tiers and build a monetization engine that scales with your product, your team, and your market.
+If you want to launch your pricing models with confidence, Orb helps you do it without complex engineering.
+Explore Orb’s flexible pricing tiers.

 Ready to solve billing?